-The Company leases all of its photocopiers through operating leases.
+The Company leases certain office equipment through operating leases.
 Operating leases related to photocopiers have lease terms of three years.
 The Company does not have an option to purchase the leased assets at the expiry of the lease period.

 Master Service Agreement